Magnet systems made of neodymium with and without a rubber coating

-Neodymium magnets are also commercially available under the designation neodymium-iron-boron or NdFeB magnets and have a much higher adhesive force than ferrite magnets.
+Neodymium magnets are also commercially available under the designation neodymium-iron-boron or NdFeB magnets and have a significantly higher adhesive force than ferrite magnets.
 Neodymium is one of the "rare earths".
-Magnets made from this material are also often referred to as super magnets, as they are considered to be the strongest permanent magnets in the world.
-So, it is not surprising that as early as 1963, author Stan Lee and illustrator Jack Kirby (Marvel Comics) created a superhero named Magneto, who not only amazed children with his magnetic superpowers.
+Magnets made of this material are often referred to as super magnets, as they are considered the strongest permanent magnets in the world.
+So, it's not surprising that back in 1963 author Stan Lee and illustrator Jack Kirby (Marvel Comics) created a superhero named Magneto, who amazed not only children with his magnetic superpowers.

-Why are magnet systems made of neodymium so strong?
+Why are neodymium magnet systems so strong?

-Excursus: Magnet systems as pickups in turntables
+Excursion: Magnetic systems as pickups in turntables